-Isaac William Martin is chair of the Department of Sociology at the University of California – San Diego.
+Isaac William Martin is a professor of Urban Studies and Planning at the University of California – San Diego.

 He has held various offices within the American Sociological Association, the Pacific Sociological Association, and the Social Science History Association, and he has served as a consulting editor to journals including the American Journal of Sociology, Contemporary Sociology, Social Problems, and Sociological Science.